davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * webpack-serve is the future of webpack's development server implementation, and will be incorporated into cra at some point
-    * This configuration is needed to support alternative `publicPath`s
+    * This configuration is needed to support alternative publicPaths
     * host 0.0.0.0 -> basically says try any IP address
     * port specified here should be consistent with nginx